USF 2004-2005 Undergraduate Catalog - USF St. Petersburg - Page 238

 They work closely with faculty members in planning, researching and writing honors theses.
 The Honors Program gives students the opportunity to achieve scholastic distinction, perfect their critical thinking skills and their oral and written expression.

 Specially designed for the freshman year, the Learning Community (LC) Program provides a structure and environment for building both college and community relationships while developing skills for college success.
 Each Fall term, up to 50 students are admitted to the LC.
-For the Fall and Spring terms, these students share General Education classes linked by topic or theme, the University Experience class, and a Service Learning class.
+For the Fall and Spring terms, these students share General Education classes linked by topic or theme, the Academic Foundations class, and a Service Learning class.
 They also enroll in other courses appropriate for their majors.